HatefDastour/hatefdastour.github.io/_pages/cv.md

 * The vice-president academic of Graduate University Mathematics Society (GUMS), University of Calgary, Calgary, Canada, September 2016 - September 2018,

-* The representative of graduate students of the Department of Mathematics and Statistics in the Graduate Committee of the department, University of Calgary, Calgary, Canada, October 2016 - September 2018,

-* The president of University of Calgary SIAM Student Chapter, University of Calgary, Calgary, Canada, January 2017 - September 2018,
+* The founder and president of University of Calgary SIAM Student Chapter, University of Calgary, Calgary, Canada, January 2017 - September 2018,

 * Organizer of [the University of Calgary Chapter of SIAM Biweekly Seminar Series](https://siamucalgary.wordpress.com/),